Gerard Tlali Lerotholi: Biography

 On 30 June 2009, Pope Benedict XVI named him Archbishop of Maseru.
 He received his episcopal consecration on 12 September from his predecessor Archbishop Bernard Mohlalisi.
 Benedict presented him with his pallium, his symbol of office as a metropolitan archbishop, on 29 June 2010.

-In October 2009 at the Synod of Bishops' special assembly for Africa, he described how elections in Lesotho were often followed by social unrest as the results were disputed and that "the Lesotho Christian Council of Churches is asked to mediate" and "often the Catholic Church which plays the most important part in resolving conflict in Lesotho".
+In October 2009 at the Synod of Bishops' special assembly for Africa, he described how elections in Lesotho were often followed by social unrest as the results were disputed and that "the Lesotho Christian Council of Churches is asked to mediate" and it is "often the Catholic Church which plays the most important part in resolving conflict in Lesotho".

 As president of the Lesotho Episcopal Conference, he participated in the Synod on the Family in 2014 and 2015.

 Pope Francis appointed him a member of the Pontifical Council for Culture on 11 November 2019.